fleetdm/fleet-gitops/best-practice/README.md

 - `default.queries.yml` - top-level file with all global queries (aka queries that run on **all hosts**).
 - `no-team.controls.yml` - top-level file with controls (configuration profiles, OS updates, setup experience, and scripts) that apply to **hosts assigned to "No team"**.
 - `default.settings.yml` - top-level file with settings.
 These settings get applied to **hosts assigned to "No team"**.
 When a new team is created, it gets these settings.
 - `teams` - folder for teams in Fleet.
-These folders contain team-level policies, queries, controls, and settings
+These folders contain team-level policies, queries, controls, and settings.
-  - `<team name>` - folder for each team, with team-specific configs
+  - `<team name>` - folder for each team, with team-specific configs.
     - `<team name>.policies.yml` - policies config for a specific team, including CIS policies.
 (Team name is duplicated in file name for easy searching.)
     - `<team name>.queries.yml` - queries config for a specific team.
 (Team name is duplicated in file name for easy searching.)
     - `<team name>.controls.yml` - controls config for a specific team, including configuration profiles, OS updates, setup experience, and scripts.